-The total backlog figures are indicated in Table 27 however, most of these backlogs comprise of rural scattered households.
-The costing for such refuse removal has not been assessed yet in any local municipality, and only costing for upgrading of existing landfill sites could be obtained.
+The total backlog figures are indicated in Table 10; however, the majority of these backlogs comprise of rural scattered households.
+The costing for such refuse removal have not been assessed yet in any local municipality, and only costing for upgrading of existing landfill sites could be obtained.
 Recommendations are however made under Section C.

-TABLE 26: REFUSE REMOVAL BACKLOGS PER MUNICIPALITY
+TABLE 23: REFUSE REMOVAL BACKLOGS PER MUNICIPALITY